 - Better use of packaging

-- A clearer slogan/tagline
+- A clearer and more direct slogan/tagline

-- Perhaps shorter communication messages
+- Perhaps using shorter communication messages

-- Perhaps competitive comparisons
+- Perhaps using competitive comparative advertising

-Over-positioning of a brand
+Over-Positioning of a Brand

 This is where a brand promotes a very precise benefit that has limited appeal to the target market.
 This may happen in a very competitive and cluttered marketplace, but is not overly advantageous in a less competitive situation, or where the brand offers multiple benefits that have value to consumers.

 Over-positioning of a brand is probably more likely to occur in the early stages of the brand’s life, but needs to be improved over time by highlighting a greater extent of benefits and attempting to appeal to a broader target market.